What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 Inflation and interest rates share a symbiotic relationship that profoundly influences the economic landscape.
 As inflation rises, central banks often respond by adjusting interest rates.
 This adjustment is a strategic move to control the pace of economic growth and maintain price stability.

 When the prices of goods and services is on the ascent, central banks may opt to raise interest rates.
 This serves a dual purpose: first, it makes borrowing more expensive, which can help cool down spending and investment, thus curbing inflation.
 Second, higher interest rates make saving more attractive, encouraging individuals to save rather than spend.
-This dynamic helps stabilize prices by reducing overall demand.
+This dynamic helps stabilise prices by reducing overall demand.

 Types of Inflation in Economics